-While there are many different opinions on the best diet for sugar gliders one thing that sugar gliders can agree on is that they need a proper calcium to phosphorus ratio.
+While there are many different opinions on the best diet for sugar gliders one thing that owners can agree on is that they need a diet that has a good calcium to phosphorus ratio.

 The proper ratio is between 1 and 2 times more calcium than phosphorus, or in other words: a ratio of 1-2:1.
 This is important because if they do not have the proper ratio they can have problems like hind leg paralysis, definitely something you’ll want to avoid.